aelzenaar/ncea-notes/unibooks.md

    theorems with less general theorems involving the Riemann integral.
 (515.7 R916)

 ### Classical geometry
+Elementary books.

+ * George Birkhoff and Ralf Beatley, _Basic Geometry_.
+This is perhaps the best high school geometry book I know of, although much of it is quite dated in style and culturally USA-centric.
+(516.2 B61)

  * Serge Lang and Gene Murrow, _Geometry: A High School Course_.
 Wait, a Lang book for high school students?!
 (Please allow me to repeat the standard
    joke: the reason Bourbaki stopped writing new textbooks is that he realised Lang was just one person.)
-In all seriousness, all high school geometry texts that I know of are terrible, but this is the least so.
 (516 L27)

+Axiomatic geometry books.

  * Robin Hartshorne, _Geometry: Euclid and Beyond_.
 Hartshorne follows Euclid, putting him on a firm axiomatic foundation.
 The capstone of the book is a discussion of polyhedra.
 You should have a little algebra for the last stretch, but the rest should actually be accessible to a high-school student!
 (516 H33)
  * John M. Lee, _Axiomatic Geometry_.
 This book is like Hartshorne but in a much more formal style; it's written for future teachers, but it develops Euclidean geometry (and only Euclidean geometry, although there is some hyperbolic stuff at the end) in a synthetic and formal way.
 I secretly quite like this book, but I will never admit it.
 This is the book I use to look things up if I feel the urge to know how (for example) the inscribed angle theorem is proved.
 (516 L47)
+ * Alfred S. Posamentier and Charles S. Salkind, _Challenging Problems in Geometry_.
+Heard of Ceva's theorem and want to know more?
+Want to learn some geometry?
+Buy this (cheap) book and do all the problems.
+All are very good.
+Difficulty from school level upwards. (*)

+Conic sections.

  * Kieth Kendig, _Conics_.
 This book is everything you always suspected about conic sections and it is amazing.
 Please read it.
 (516.352 K33)
  * George Salmon, _A Treatise on Conic Sections_.
 If you read Kendig and want to know more, this book (from the 1800s) is very good but a little difficult to read due to its age.
 Serving recommendation: read and try to make Salmon's statements precise with projective geometry and/or complex algebra.
 (516.3 S17)

- * Alfred S. Posamentier and Charles S. Salkind, _Challenging Problems in Geometry_.
-Heard of Ceva's theorem and want to know more?
-Want to learn some geometry?
-Buy this (cheap) book and do all the problems.
-All are very good.
-Difficulty from school level upwards. (*)
+Modern geometry.

  * Marta Sved, _Journey into Geometries_.
 This is a very strange book which motivates non-Euclidean geometry (hyperbolic geometry in particular) with the characters of Alice in Wonderland.
 It's well worth the read.
 (516.0076 S96)
  * Harold Coxeter, _Introduction to Geometry_ and _Geometry Revisited_.
 These books are both full of a lot of nice university geometry with some quite